Methylation & The Methionine Cycle

 They can come from ingestion of food or supplements.
 The supplement SAM or SAM-e is a methyl group donor.
 You can also ingest nutrients that are essential to activate the amino acid methionine into SAM or recycle methione back to SAM once it donates its methyl group.

 The body makes methyl groups and recycles them.
 S-Adenosyl Methionine (SAM) commonly donates a methyl group for reactions.
 The methyl group on methionine is used for adding methyl groups to numerous kinds of molecules, but only after methionine has been activated.
 Methionine's methyl group is activated by by ATP or adenosine triphosphate when adenosine is added to the sulfur of methionine to form S-Adenosyl Methionine (SAM).
-Once the methyl group from SAM has been donated, SAM can continue through what is called the methionine cycle to be recycle into an activated SAM again.
+Once the methyl group from SAM has been donated, S-adenosyl-homocysteine can continue through what is called the methionine cycle to be recycled into an activated SAM again.

 We talk about methyl groups being donated to a substrate.
 Substrates that methyl groups are donated to include nuerotransmitters/hormones, immune cells, DNA and RNA.